shubham-sonthalia/Omegle-clone/README.md

 1. Janus (used by Unacademy).
 2. Jitsi (GSOC)
-3. MediaSoup (used by most of the companies as an SFU)
+3. MediaSoup (used by most of the companies as an Selective Forwarding Unit = SFU)
 4. Pion (a pure webrtc server in Golang)